 You Don’t Really Need Electricity

-Sure, it is nice to have a TV, internet, a clothes washing machine, dishwashing machine, and all those other appliances in your home.
+Sure, it is nice to have a TV, internet, washing machine, dishwasher, and all those other appliances in your home.
 But they also take up lots of space, are noisy, are distracting, and generally build up your anxiety levels.

 I personally think that the best test to see how much you really need electricity is to spend a few days camping off-grid.